Architecture

 “We want to disrupt how we see the conventional work office and have created a truly inspiring space that enhances the landscape giving people privacy with direct access to nature.”
 Zoe Little, Founding partner at Koto.

-Koto has created the first in a series of modular cabins that serve as places of deep work and mediation, contemplative rooms and immersive spaces to connect with the surrounding nature.
+Koto’s carbon-neutral cabin is the perfect place for deep work and mediation.
+It is the first in a series of modular cabins that serve as places of deep work and mediation, contemplative rooms and immersive spaces to connect with the surrounding nature.

+Each of these upcoming designs will be available both on and off the grid and at various sizes and price points to allow a range of products to hit the market.
 This first released structure, in partnership with the New Art Centre assumes an elegant and functional sculptural geometric form with large glazing that frames views of the garden.
 An all timber construction, the structure is entirely natural and carbon neutral.
+To accomplish the distinctive geometric form took many hours of meticulous detailing, working closely with Koto’s fabricators.

 The cabin acts as a functional piece of fine art that sensitively pairs with the outside surroundings – ©Edvinas Bruzas

-As a reflection of the partnership with New Art Centre, this first space draws inspiration from the sculpture gardens and the New Art Centre and is imagined as an inhabitable space within the setting of the landscape and the surrounding works of art
+As a reflection of the partnership with New Art Centre, this first space draws inspiration from the sculpture gardens and the New Art Centre and is imagined as an inhabitable space within the setting of the landscape and the surrounding works of art.

 The charred timber exterior draws from our Japanese design influence and the ancient Japanese philosophy Wabi Sabi, focused on accepting the transient nature of life and the beauty in imperfection.